chiseadrian/spaceship/README.md

 # Spaceship API

 ## Description
 RESTful API for managing a catalog of fictional spaceships.
-It offers comprehensive CRUD operations on spaceships, including advanced features such as name-based filtering, pagination, and Kafka integration for event streaming.
+CRUD operations on spaceships, including features such as name-based filtering, pagination, and Kafka integration for event streaming.
-The API has been designed as a technical demonstration to showcase backend development skills using Spring Boot and related technologies

 ## Key Features
 - Full CRUD operations for spaceship management